joergen7/gen_ircclient/README.md

 ## IRC Client Behaviour

+To implement an IRC bot with `gen_ircclient` the following four callback functions need to be implemented:

+- `init/1` initializes the bot's state
+- `handle_privmsg/4` defines the reaction to a given message.
+- `handle_join/2` defines the reaction to the joining of a new user.
+- `handle_part/2` handles the leaving of a user.

+### init

 ```erlang
 -callback init( Arg :: _ ) -> State :: _.
 ```

+### handle_privmsg

 ```erlang
 -callback handle_privmsg( Mode :: private | public, Sender :: string(), Content :: string(), State :: _ ) ->